AoWangDrexel/DataCollection/README.md

 * https://www.youtube.com/watch?v=O_Q1WKCtWiA
   * Pratical Engineering's video is amazing if you'd like to create your own Arduino controlled garden.
     Gave me curiousity of how to use the DHT11, photoresistors, and other environmental sensors.

+# What I Learned
+* Turn serial data from the Arduino into a TXT file into a CSV file
+* Function multiple sensors
+ * DHT11 Temperature and Humidity Sensor
+ * LiquidCrystalDisplay (LCD)
+ * DS3231 as a Real Time Clock or Temperature Sensor
+* Operate Fritzing Software
+* Designing circuits